-You can increase the DPI of your image with Let’s Enhance, Photoshop, GIMP, and free online converters.
+You can increase the DPI of an image with Let’s Enhance, Photoshop, GIMP, and free online converters.
 Or you can simply change the DPI in your printing software settings.

-It depends on why do you need to increase the DPI:
+It depends on why you need to increase the DPI:

 - to change the DPI value saved in an image file